davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 @enduml
 ```

 We've submerged all of those operational touchpoints and handoffs within the context of a single, integrated system that executes our previously-manual processes.
-Instead of automating the individual step sequences for each stakeholder, we've automated the journey between the start and end of the process.
 The internal step sequences that are run by automation may have changed structure significantly; since the user interaction points have shifted, those step sequences are now abstracted from users' operations.

 This approach _can_ be (but isn't necessarily) much more expensive than stepwise automation.
 For example, if our process includes both internal tools controlled by the stakeholders _and_ external platforms that are not so controlled, or that are difficult to integrate with effectively, the overall effort goes up steeply.
 Because engineering-oriented tools are often designed to integrate easily, they tend to be on the cheaper, smoother end of the spectrum.

 Conversely, there are major savings available.
 In particular, the process involves fewer person-to-person handoffs where stakeholders are idle or context-switching.

+This approach moves towards the *product-like* end of the spectrum because...
+TODO

 ### Value-Centered Automation